drehnstrom/temp-redshift-to-bq/labs/3-Redshift to BigQuery SQL Translation/instructions/en.md

 ## Overview

-In this lab, you will program SQL SELECT, INSERT, UPDATE, and DELETE statements to create and return data in BigQuery.
-You will create Tables and Views using SQL DDL statements, and you will create custom behaviors using user-defined functions (UDFs) and stored procedures.
+In this lab, you program SQL SELECT, INSERT, UPDATE, and DELETE statements to create and return data in BigQuery.
+You create tables and views using SQL DDL statements, and you create custom behaviors using user-defined functions (UDFs) and stored procedures.

 ## Objectives